All Episodes

 It doesn't matter.

-They're going to do they did it to Romney.
+They're going to do, they did it to Romney.

-And they think they they may get stick.
+And they think they made it stick.

 So this is why I think Trump has so many people supporting him.